MurdoMaclachlan/ToR-Repost-Collection/generic/im-in-danger/im-in-danger.md

-*Image Transcription:*
+*Image Transcription: Meme*

 ---

-[*Image of character from the Simpsons (Ralph) sitting on a red chair in a bus.
-There are no other people visible, but the character is in the last seat.
-There are clear windows showing the city, the floor is grey, and the bright orange-red chairs are held up by grey poles.
-Ralph is smiling and is unphased*]

-**Ralph**: (chuckles)
+\[*Image of the character Ralph, from "The Simpsons", sitting in the far back of a bus.
+Clear windows show a city outside.
+Ralph sits with a smile, his eyes wide and his pupils contracted.
+Subtitles read:*]

-I'm in danger
+(chuckles) I'm in danger

 ---